davidepolli/ats-atm/README.md

 ```sh
 it.noema.ats.config.ATMWebConfig
 ```
-For perfomance reasons the complete List of ATMs is retrieved once from Dropbox at startup and stored in an H2 database, in a JPA managed Entitiy called **ATM**,  persisted using the facilities provided by Spring Data.
+For perfomance reasons the complete List of ATMs is retrieved once from Dropbox at startup and stored in an **H2** database, in a JPA managed Entitiy called **ATM**,  persisted using the facilities provided by Spring Data.

 # Rest API
 To provide the REST service the Spring-MVC **@RestController** annotation has been used.
-The **APIController**  providess 3 REST methods.
+The **APIController**  provides 3 REST methods.
 ```sh
 http://localhost:8080/ats-atm/api/atm/all
 ```